deliveroo/deliveroo.engineering/_guidelines/redis.md

 datasets into multiple keys (partitions) means they can easily be sharded across a cluster, when we need to, without major refactoring.

-Partitioning should be considered afor any data structure that exceeds a few thousand entries (lists, sets, etc), and is likely to grow as time passes or the business grows.
+Partitioning should be considered for any data structure that exceeds a few thousand entries (lists, sets, etc), and is likely to grow as time passes or the business grows.